dvbckle/Process-Fault-Identification-with-CNN/README.md

 # Process-Fault-Identification-with-CNN
-This repo has a CNN models created to identify predict / warn of upcoming paper machine faults prior to the condition.
+This repo has a CNN models created to predict / warn of upcoming paper machine faults prior to the condition.
 Work in this repo began with a simulated process dataset and  CNN models to predict failures.
 A second simulated dataset notebook adds rate of change of process control values and a second derivative of those values.
 Paper Machine dataset source is also listed in the notebooks.

 Reference and Licence